Top 10 Spanish Concepts You Won’t Find in English

 Which word was your favorite?

-Personally, mine is te quiero.
+Personally, my favorite of the Spanish concepts on this list is te quiero.
 It’s amazing how learning another language can give us new ways to express ourselves!
 If you want to get a head start on Spanish, I suggest you try out a free class with one of our teachers at Homeschool Spanish Academy!